lpaglione/NHA-2018Spring/README.md

 * Create a pull request (click on the button) - Add a description - and send it.
 * Look at the pull request on the web github.com

+###Challenge 3: Markdown, HTML & CSS basics

+* I've used several markdown formatting features in this file.
+* indentation is important
+* Comments are done differently in every language!